APHA, NCHH Release Healthy Housing Standard

 A new standard published Monday will serve as a blueprint for ensuring the health and safety of U.S. homes.

-“We look forward to seeing lives saved and communities stabilized as the code provisions are implemented,” said Georges Benjamin, MD, Executive Director of the American Public Health Association (APHA), in a news release.
+“We look forward to seeing lives saved and communities stabilized as the code provisions are implemented,” said Georges Benjamin, MD, APHA’s executive director, in a news release.

 According to Jon Gant, director at the U.S. Department of Housing and Urban Development, the standard helps advance a federal housing strategy released by the agency on February 4.
 It also updates a document co-produced by APHA and the U.S. Centers for Disease Control and Prevention (CDC) in 1986, using evidence connecting housing quality to asthma, cancer, and other injuries.